 Brucellosis is found only very sporadically as an infectious disease in humans.
-In 2021, six laboratory-confirmed cases were reported to the Epidemiological Reporting System (EMS) (EMS, as of Jan.
-13, 2022).
-B . melitensis was isolated in one case, and Brucella-specific antibodies were detected in the other cases.
-Four cases are considered imported, one case is not imported, and the site of infection is unknown for one case.
+In 2022, seven laboratory-confirmed cases were reported to the Epidemiological Reporting System (EMS) (EMS, as of 20.02.2023).
+B . melitensis was isolated and confirmed in two cases, and Brucella-specific antibodies were detected in the other cases.
+Five cases are considered imported, and two cases are considered non-imported.

 Foodborne disease outbreaks

 In 2022, no foodborne disease outbreak (LMbKA) caused by brucella was notified to the EMS in Austria (as of 20.02.2023).
 In each of 2019 and 2020, one outbreak caused by B. melitensis was reported, probably due to consumption of raw milk and sheep meat abroad.